 Climate change poses serious threats to both crops and livestock.
 Though slightly warmer temperatures may cause crops to grow more quickly, they can also reduce yield, as can the severe weather events like droughts and floods that are associated with climate change.
 Heat stress negatively impacts livestock, and lower crop yields could compromise the feed availability and quality for the animals.
 Warmer temperatures could also benefit pests and pathogens, which could then have a greater impact on livestock or crops.
-See the USDA's Climate Change and Agriculture in the United States: Effects and Adaptation for more details.

 "In a counterintuitive twist, climate change has left apple, cherry, and many other fruit trees especially vulnerable to killing frosts"